-Next, we focus on the 11,189 ordered structures of the ASR subset to avoid duplicates.
+Next, we focus on the 11,190 ordered structures of the ASR subset to avoid duplicates.
 By studying the distribution of the number of structures per corresponding net, we observe that this distribution drops faster for unknown nets than for known ones.
 This is not surprising since we expect known nets to correspond to the most common occurring in nature, whereas unknown nets should only correspond to at most a few corresponding structures.
-Indeed, among the latter, 1,489 unknown nets only correspond to one MOF structure each, and 302 to two structures.
-Yet, 5 of them still correspond to thirty MOF structures or more each: we manually checked through the TopCryst interface [14] that these 6 nets were part of the TOPOS database, but we could not do so for all the unknown nets since these databases are not open.
+Indeed, among the latter, 1,488 unknown nets only correspond to one MOF structure each, and 302 to two structures.
+Yet, 5 of them still correspond to thirty MOF structures or more each: we manually checked through the TopCryst interface [16] that these 5 nets were part of the ToposPro database, but we could not do so for all the unknown nets since these databases are not open.
 In comparison, for known nets, 110 of them only correspond to a single MOF structure, 54 to two and 38 to thirty or more each.
-These most represented nets are detailed in Figure 6: pcu (primitive cubic lattice), dia (diamond) are by far the most common, together accounting for 27% of know nets, followed by ths, srs and pts.
+These most represented nets are detailed in Figure 9: pcu (primitive cubic lattice), dia (diamond) are by far the most common, together accounting for 27% of know nets, followed by ths, srs and pts.
 For zeolitic nets, ABW, SOD (sodalite) and BCT are the most commonly encountered.

 The high number of nets with known topologies is a good indicator of the quality of our clustering algorithm.
-Yet, since it partly relies on heuristics, it should not be considered failproof.
+Yet, since it partly relies on heuristics, it should not be considered fail-proof.
 To assess its validity, CrystalNets.jl exports both the input and the detected net in VTF format, which can be superposed in a molecular visualisation software to check the correspondence between the vertices of the nets and the expected clusters.
-Moreover, we note that since our analysis relies solely on CrystalNets.jl, which is independent from the tools used to build and clean the CoRE MOF database, it allowed us to identify about 80 improper structures in the database, which were reported.
+We manually checked this correspondence for hundreds of structures with both known and unknown nets, to assert the validity of our implementation.
+Comparison with TopCryst on many instances comforts our